Nadia Petrova: 2010: Two major singles quarterfinals, first doubles Grand Slam final

 On the red clay, Petrova was seeded 14th at the Italian Open.
 She advanced to the quarterfinals by defeating Tathiana Garbin, Katarina Srebotnik, and Alexandra Dulgheru, but lost here to world No. 58, Ana Ivanovic, 2–6, 5–7.
 Petrova was seeded 16th at the Madrid Open, where she beat Elena Vesnina and Anastasia Pavlyuchenkova to advance to the third round.
 Here, she had a fantastic win as she upset world No. 1, Serena Williams, 4–6, 6–2, 6–3.
 However, she fell to world No. 30, Lucie Šafářová, in the quarterfinals.

 Petrova was seeded 19th at the French Open.
 She defeated Zhang Shuai in the first round and the talented Ágnes Szávay in the second round.
 In the third round, she fell a set behind against the in-form 15th seed and recent Madrid champion Aravane Rezaï, before coming back to take the second set.
 In the third set, Petrova saved three match points, as Rezaï served for the match at 5–4, before Petrova came back to serve for the match herself at 7–6.
 She too held three match points.
 Rezaï, however, broke back, and the match was postponed due to bad light.
 The match was completed the following day, when Petrova won, 6–7, 6–4, 10–8.
-She continued her success in the fourth round, where she stunned the world No. 2 Venus Williams, 6–4, 6–3 to advance to her ninth career Grand Slam quarterfinal and her first at the French Open since 2005.
+She continued her success in the fourth round, where she stunned the world No. 2, Venus Williams, 6–4, 6–3, to advance to her ninth career major quarterfinal and her first at the French Open since 2005.
 Petrova led by a set in her quarterfinal match against fifth seed Elena Dementieva, but required treatment twice by the trainer during the match and limped to the finish line with Dementieva winning 2–6, 6–2, 6–0.
 Despite this loss, her quarterfinal run caused her ranking to improve to world No. 13.
 Playing doubles with Stosur, the fourth seeds retired in their third round match due to Petrova's ailment.

 Beginning the grass-court season in Eastbourne, Petrova was unseeded and came back from a set down to win in a final set tie-break against Karolina Šprem in the first round.
 In the second round, she was heavily defeated, 6–2, 6–0, by the eventual champion Ekaterina Makarova.
 Petrova was seeded 12th at the Wimbledon Championships.
 She defeated Tatjana Malek in the first round and Chan Yung-jan in the second.
 Petrova then fell to 17th seed Justine Henin in the third round, 1–6, 4–6.
 This caused her ranking to slip to world No. 19.
 In doubles, Petrova and Stosur reached the third round once again but fell to the eventual champions Vania King and Yaroslava Shvedova.